What is the Unitary Patent?

 Effect of earlier national rights on a Unitary patent protection

-In order to be eligible for registration as a European patent with unitary effect, the European patent must have been granted with the same set of claims in respect of all 25 participating member states (Article 3(1) of Regulation (EU) No. 1257/2012).
-A European patent with unitary effect may also only be limited, transferred or revoked, or lapsed, in respect of all the participating member states.
+In order to be eligible for registration as a European patent with unitary effect, the European patent must have been granted with the same set of claims in respect of all participating member states (Article 3(1) of Regulation (EU) No. 1257/2012).
+A European patent with unitary effect may also only be limited, transferred or revoked, or lapse, in respect of all the participating member states.

 If an earlier national right, depriving a patent of novelty in even one Unitary patent country were to be discovered, a unitary patent could therefore be centrally revoked across all member states.
 Accordingly, the discovery of earlier national rights through this new top-up search could prompt important considerations regarding the validation of European patents and whether or not to obtain unitary patent protection.

-What does this mean for the patentee?
+What does this mean for the applicant?

-In summary, this new top-up search appears to be a beneficial complement to the top-up searches normally performed by the EPO and it will provide applicants with another chance to identify any earlier national rights that could have serious implications for the protection obtained across different states.
+In summary, this new top-up search appears to be a beneficial complement to the top-up searches normally performed by the EPO and it will provide applicants with a chance to identify any earlier national rights that could have serious implications for the protection obtained across different states.
 It is especially important because of the potential effect of earlier national rights on Unitary patents.
-The EPO have, however, made it clear that this service is purely an extra quality measure which is not required to be performed under the EPC.
+The EPO has, however, made it clear that this service is purely an extra quality measure which is not required to be performed under the EPC.
 It is therefore stressed that the applicant is still very much responsible for identifying any earlier national rights that could affect the fate of their patent.

 Ultimately this decision will depend on the jurisdiction of any earlier national rights discovered and the importance of obtaining patent protection in that jurisdiction.